 The idea

-Browser Claude resets every chat.
-You retype your role, your audience, your preferences at the top of every conversation, and the AI still drifts back to default voice halfway through.
-Cowork is the desktop surface that fixes this.
+Cowork is the desktop app that fixes this.
 It reads files from your disk every time you open it.
-Three folders, three files, one setting, done once, applied every session.
+Three folders, three files, one setting: done once, applied every session.

-The shape of the setup: one folder on your disk called Claude Cowork, three subfolders inside (ABOUT ME, OUTPUTS, TEMPLATES), three required files in ABOUT ME (about-me.md, anti-ai-writing-style.md, my-company.md), and one Global Instructions setting that tells Cowork to read those three files before every task.
-The about-me and my-company files get generated by Claude itself.
-You answer 15 to 20 questions in an AskUserQuestion interview; Claude compiles your answers into a tight markdown file under 2,000 tokens.
+The shape of the setup: one folder on your disk called Claude Cowork, three subfolders inside (ABOUT ME, OUTPUTS, TEMPLATES), and three required files in ABOUT ME (about-me.md, anti-ai-writing-style.md, my-company.md).
+The `.md` ending means markdown (a plain text file with light formatting, the kind any notes app can open).
+One Global Instructions setting (a single box in Cowork's settings) tells Cowork to read those three files before every task.

 Set the folder once; every Cowork session opens with full context.